ballerina-platform/module-ballerinax-github/githubwebhook3/tests/README.md

 GITHUB_REPO_NAME="GITHUB_REPO_NAME"
 ```

-**Note: Webhooks already added with the same callback URL need to be removed, prior to running the tests, in order to trigger the `ping` notification**
+**Note:** Prior to running the tests, Webhooks that are already added with the same callback URL need to be removed, in order to trigger the `ping` notification.

 ```ballerina
 @websub:SubscriberServiceConfig {